Why is Bread (and Carbs) So Addictive? PART 1

 Unlike street drugs, these carbs do more than rewire your neurological system.
 They will short-circuit your body’s systems by reprogramming your metabolism, stockpiling energy as unburnable fat, and causing more cravings which continue the up and down cycle.

-Needless to sayshutterstock_211271335, eating bread is only a temporary solution to the problem and does not truly satisfy a person’s real underlying needs, either emotionally or nutritionally, and so people become prone to overeating without ever finding true satisfaction from their food.
+Needless to say, eating bread is only a temporary solution to the problem and does not truly satisfy a person’s real underlying needs, either emotionally or nutritionally, and so people become prone to overeating without ever finding true satisfaction from their food.

 And, like any other addictive drug, the positive effects of eating carbs diminish over time, while the addiction remains.
 So we have to eat more and more carbs to achieve the same feeling of well-being in our brain.
 As we gain weight, we get less and less reward and more and more metabolic problems.